LOLOLEKIK/dead-very-simple-blog/README.md

 Everything lies in `website.conf.php` as well as `sitemap.json` files in blog/.

+## Stats

+To obtain statistics for your site, first activate the feature in `website.conf.php`.

+Then go to `/admin/setup` with the user password you set in your docker compose (USERNAME_ADMIN_DASHBOARD/PASSWORD_ADMIN_DASHBOARD).

+Then go to `/admin/` or `/admin/dasbhoard` to view your statistics.

 #### website.conf.php

 In this file, you can setup everything related to the website customization (title, description, header, profile picture, colors...).
 The variables names are self explanables.